Login

 Want more information on hec thickener?
 Feel free to contact us.

-HEC is a naturally-occuring compound derived from cellulose and the most common organic compound found on earth.
-Approximately 33% of all plant matter is cellulose.
-Cellulose from wood pulp, cotton and other plant fibers is used in making paperboard and paper.
-HEC is also used to help medications dissolve in the gastrointestinal tract.
-There are no adverse side effects or warnings concerning HEC, and due to its stabilizing and thickening properties, it is a good addition to lotions and other products.
+HEC is naturally derived from cellulose, the most abundant organic compound on Earth, comprising about 33% of all plant matter.
+Cellulose sourced from wood pulp, cotton, and other plant fibers is commonly used in paper production.
+HEC also aids in dissolving medications in the gastrointestinal tract.
+Notably, HEC has no adverse side effects or associated warnings, making it an ideal addition to lotions and various other cosmetic products due to its stabilizing and thickening properties.

 If you want to learn more, please visit our website hec powder.